Skip to content

 python -m ipykernel install --user --name "$KERNEL_NAME" --display-name "$KERNEL_DISPLAY_NAME"

-The new Jupyter Lab kernel is now ready to use.
+The new kernel is now ready to use.
 Proceed with starting Jupyter Lab as described above.

-Interactive terminal.
-If you are working in an interactive terminal, make sure activate the conda virtual environment after the interactive session has started and before starting Jupyter Lab.
+Interactive terminal: Activate the conda virtual environment after the interactive session has started and before starting Jupyter Lab.

 Choosing your conda environment in GfxLauncher

-If you used an older version of Anaconda3, before selecting your Conda enviroment as above, click "Select Modules", go to the "LMOD Browser" popup, and click the "Anaconda3" listed in the "Modules" box at left (do not touch the Module Search box!).
-The available versions will appear in the middle box titled "Available versions"; click the one you want and then click "Select" at the bottom to return to the "Notebook job properties" popup and continue.
+If you used an older version of Anaconda3, before selecting your conda environment click "Select Modules", go to the "LMOD Browser" popup, and click the Anaconda3 listed in the Modules box at left.
+Select the version you want and click "Select".

 Choosing Anaconda3 version in GfxLauncher